Python Code Does Not Have to Be Slow!

 Each lesson has two main parts, they are:

-- The lesson overview (exercises and refs)
+- The lesson review (exercises and references)

 Each lesson has a specific learning outcome and is designed to be completed in 10-to-20 minutes.